mdefenders/it-works-on-my-machine/README.md

 ## Intentionally Out of Scope

-Following features, required in the real world, were intentionally excluded because of complexity, but may be implemented later keeping the current design:
+Following features, required in the real world, were intentionally excluded because of complexity or just for time saving, but may be implemented later keeping the current design:

 - Support of different simultaneous feature builds of the service deployed in the development environment and multiple releases of the service deployed in the staging or production environments, Both features require